mads-hartmann/mads-hartmann.com/sites/computer.mads-hartmann.com/src/pages/index.md

 </details>

-<p>This is the list of <strong>keyboard shortcuts</strong> I generally use.
-It’s a bit of a weird mixture of using the VSCode default for most things while also accepting that I have a lot of Emacs muscle memory that I might as well put to good use.</p>
+<p>This is the list of keyboard shortcuts I generally use.
+It’s a bit of a weird mixture of trying to use the VSCode defaults while also accepting that I have a lot of Emacs muscle memory that I might as well put to good use.</p>
 <table>
 <thead>
 <tr>